Battle of Bhuchar Mori: Battle

-When the battle began, the armies of Junagadh and Kundla left the Kathiawar forces.
+When the battle began, the armies of Junagadh left the Kathiawar forces.
 As Jam Sataji discovered the betrayal, he alighted from his elephant, mounted a fleet horse and left the battlefield to secure the state and family.
 His minister, Jasa Vajir, and his son Jasaji continued the battle till evening; he also guarded the family of the Jam, whom he placed in ships and despatched by sea, to escape being captured, and afterwards all returned to Nawanagar.
 The battle started and lasted for three prahars (nine hours approximately).
 There were 26,000 to 30,000 soldiers on the battlefield.
 There was a large number of casualties.
 The artillery, horses, elephants, and camels were also used in the battle.

 Jam Sataji's son Kunwar Ajaji III, who was in town due to his wedding feast, left with over 500 Rajput warriors of his wedding party to the battlefield with Nag Vajir.

 The next day, the right wing of Mughal forces were led by Sayyid Kasim, Naurang, and Gujar Khan; and the left by Muhammad Rafi, who was a celebrated general, with several imperial Amirs and Zamindars.
 Mirza Marhum, son of Nawab Azim Humayun, commanded the centre, and before him Mirza Anwar and the Nawab himself took their post.
 The Nawanagar army was commanded by Jasa Vajir, Kunwar Ajaji, and Mehramanji Dungarani.
 Nag Vajir, Dahyo Lodak, Bhaljidal were also leading the troops.
 A cannonade from both armies opened the combat.
 Muhammad Rafi assailed the army of the Jam with his battalions, while Gujar Khan and Mirza Anwar, the Nawab attacked Kunwar Ajaji, Jasa Vajir.

 Kunwar Ajaji was on a horse and Mirza Aziz Koka was on an elephant.
 Ajaji had attacked Mirza Aziz Koka with a spear, but he was not harmed.
 But Ajaji was attacked by Mughal soldiers and he died on the battlefield.
 Jasa Vajir, Mehramanji, Dungarani, Bhanjidal, Dahyo Lodak, Nag Vajir, and Togaji Sodha also died on the battlefield.
 2000 Kathiawar soldiers died.
 In the Mughal forces, Mohammed Rafi, Saiyad Saifuddin, Saiyad Kabir, and Saiyad Alikhan also died.
 Both armies suffered heavily.
 It is believed that both armies lost more than 10,000 soldiers.
 More than one thousand Atit Sadhus died.
 Jam Sataji lost 67 relatives including his son, nephew, and son-in-law.
 The fourteen sons of Mehramanji also died.
 The 700 horses of Nawanagar were disabled.
 In the Mughal army, Muhammad Rafi, Sayyid Sharf-ud-din, Sayyid Kabir, Sayyid Ali Khan, and 100-200 other soldiers died while 500 were wounded.